Morzep

 Despite the fact that currently, SAT/ACT tests are considered optional for many of the most competitive colleges in the U.S., we believe that getting a competitive score in standardized testing is still relevant for your admission process.
 Colleges will look at your scores on the SAT/ACT to determine your skills and readiness for college academics.
 Take as many practice tests as possible to get familiar with the tests and improve time management.
 You should take the tests twice if possible – once in the fall of junior year and once in the spring.

-14. Plan Your Campus Tours for the Summer
+18. Plan Your College Campus Tours for the Summer

 Schedule visits online and arrive on campus on time.
 Be ready to be amazed by all the new facts you will learn about your potential college home in the following 4 years of your life.